 Our Therapeutic Horticulture Certificate Program emerges from a health and wellness model of human development, combined with research supporting nature as an effective therapeutic medium.
 Learn to create experiences that utilize plants, gardening, and nature to empower individuals and groups whose lives have been affected by illnesses, injuries, disabilities, and life circumstances in order to achieve improvements in their cognitive, physical, social, emotional, and spiritual well-being.

 Respected nationwide, NYBG’s program trains students to design, implement, and operate innovative therapeutic horticulture programs in settings such as urban farms, healthcare facilities, schools, supportive housing, correctional facilities, and more.
 Whether you are embarking on a new career or are looking to integrate plants into your current work in human services, education, mental health, or another allied health field, our expert faculty—all highly experienced practitioners—are the ideal guides.

 Upon completion of the program, students will be able to:

-- Understand the characteristics and etiologies of the various populations served by horticultural therapy.
+- Understand the characteristics and needs of service communities served through therapeutic horticulture programs

 I started studying horticultural therapy to expand on my work as a health educator, and to learn more about working with plants and special populations.
 I’ve met great teachers and excellent mentors at NYBG.
 Now I’m applying my new knowledge and experience at the Brooklyn Botanic Garden, working with children of all ages, including those with special needs.